 Matt Cone February 6, 2013 Tutorials iPhone Network

 For years, the only way to sync the music, movies, photos, and other content on your Mac was to physically connect it to your iPhone with a USB cable.
 Of course, that’s still an option.
 But if you own an iPhone running iOS 5 or later and a Mac with iTunes 10.5 or later, there’s an even better way to sync content to your iPhone: wirelessly and automatically.
 This tutorial shows you how to cut the cord.

 What to Expect

 Wireless syncing is similar to syncing over USB.
-Depending on the options you have selected in iTunes, your iPhone will be backed up to your Mac or iCloud account, and all of the content you've selected to sync - music, apps, movies, TV shows, photos, books, etc. - will be transfered from your Mac to your iPhone, and from your iPhone to your Mac.
+Depending on the options you have selected in iTunes, your iPhone will be backed up to your Mac or iCloud account, and all of the content you’ve selected to sync - music, apps, movies, TV shows, photos, books, etc. - will be transferred from your Mac to your iPhone, and from your iPhone to your Mac.

 Syncing can occur when both devices are turned on, connected to the same wireless network, and the iPhone is plugged in to an external power source (like the power adapter or a speaker system).

 Once you enable wireless syncing, you can configure the iPhone to automatically sync with your Mac.
 If you’d prefer to continue manually syncing your iPhone, you can leave the automatic sync option turned off.
 But if you do that, you’ll have to remember to click Sync every time you want to synchronize content.

 To enable this feature, you’ll need to connect your iPhone to the Mac with the USB cable.
 Don’t worry - this is the last time you’ll ever have to connect your iPhone with the USB cable again.
 Once wireless syncing is turned on, you can transfer everything wirelessly.
 Here’s how to enable wireless synchronizing for your iPhone:

 On your Mac, open the iTunes application.